The Fair Housing Justice Center (FHJC), a nonprofit civil rights organization, is dedicated to:

 The Fair Housing Justice Center:

-- Assists individuals and organizations with housing discrimination complaints and exercise their fair housing rights.
+- Assists individuals and organizations with housing discrimination complaints and to exercise their fair housing rights.

 - Initiates investigations to identify, document, and eliminate systemic housing discrimination.

 - Engages in outreach and educational activities to increase public awareness about fair housing rights.

 - Provides technical assistance, training and other tools to strengthen fair housing law enforcement.

 The FHJC’s counseling and investigative services are provided to the general public free of charge and without regard to household income.